 A latecomer to fiction, Sandeep’s debut novel, A Flutter in the Colony (Penguin SEA, 2022) – set in time and temper between the rubber plantations of 1950s Malaya and the anguish-filled years of pre-Partition Bengal – has won acclaim.
 The Mekong Review said that the ‘story – one of love, family, humanity, nationhood, friendship, loyalty and tragedy – is as intricate as the rich fabric of Malayan society itself.’
 Vogue noted that the story ‘maybe born from history, but is written with one eye on the horizon of fiction’.
 ‘Meanwhile, The Hindu boldly claimed that the book is ‘destined to be a classic’.
-Sandeep’s 2021 academic monograph, Celluloid Colony (NUS Press), exploring ethnography in Dutch propagandistic film in colonial Indonesia, is based on exhaustive research in film archives in the Netherlands.
+Sandeep’s 2021 academic monograph, Celluloid Colony (NUS Press), exploring ethnography in Dutch propagandistic film in colonial Indonesia, is based on exhaustive research in film archives in the Netherlands and was a finalist for the EuroSEAS2022 Social Science Book Award.